eddie-englund/mock-piq-integration/readme.md

 ### Important notes

 - Transfer is only accepted, but the user will NOT actually be updated.
 This was so that we don't need to have a DB and make the program lighter.
 It is possible with docker but it's unnececary complication and requires more horsepower and space which everyone might not have on their machines

+- All answers (verifyUser, transfer, authorize, etc) are configurable in [responses.json]("./src/responses.json")

+- Every time you change any of the reponses you must restart the application

 **Mock PaymentIQ integration** [Eddie Englund](https://github.com/TitusEntertainment).
 Authored by Eddie Englund.